stomp/stomp-spec/src/stomp-specification-1.1.md

 If the sever cannot successfully create the subscription, the server MUST send the client an `ERROR` frame and disconnect the client.

-STOMP servers may support additional server specific headers to customize the delivery semantics of the subscription.
+STOMP servers MAY support additional server specific headers to customize the delivery semantics of the subscription.
 Consult your server's documentation for details.

 #### SUBSCRIBE id Header

-An `id` header must be included in the frame to uniquely identify the subscription within the STOMP connection session.
+An `id` header MUST be included in the frame to uniquely identify the subscription within the STOMP connection session.
 Since a single connection can have multiple open subscriptions with a broker, the `id` header allows the client and broker to relate subsequent `ACK`, `NACK` or `UNSUBSCRIBE` frames to the original